 Scope note: This property describes the active or passive participation of instances of E39 Actors in an instance of E5 Event.

-It connects the life-line of the related instance of E39 Actor with the instance of E53 Place and E50 Date of the event.
-The property implies that the Actor was involved in the event but does not imply any causal relationship.
+It connects the life-line of the related instance of E39 Actor with the instance of E53 Place and E52 Time-Span E50 Date of the event.
+The property implies that the instance of E39 Actor was involved in the instance of E5 Event but does not imply any causal relationship.
 The subject of a portrait can be said to have participated in the creation of the portrait.

 Examples: